Installation Guide for Thermomix Gears

 2. Gear Installation

-• Maintain an exact gap of 0.3 mm between the base of the gear and the motor casing.
-Use a business card or a thin gauge to adjust the spacing.
+Maintain an exact clearance of 0.3 mm between the base of the gear and the motor housing.
+Use a business card or a thin shim to set this gap accurately.

-• Why?
-The gear teeth are inclined.
-If the gap is incorrect, the teeth will not align properly, leading to excessive friction and premature wear.
+The gear teeth are angled.
+If the clearance is not respected, the teeth will not align correctly, leading to excessive friction and premature wear.

 3. Lubrication